Code-Institute-Submissions/milestone-project-40/README.md

 The Jasmine testing suite can be found at https://paulldev.github.io/milestone-project-2/jasmine-testing/.

+The **putDown()** method of the Kid object is successfully tested.
+Other object method tests were done manually due to the complexity of the data structure and the complexity of testing an object status that is constantly changing.
+Upon completion of the course I intend to revisit my Jasmine testing suite to find a better solution that is easier to implement.

 **Manual testing was recorded in the following table:**
 From inside **DevTools > Sources > Watch**, we add each variable to be tested as we run the app.